Annuals in the Perennial Garden

 Phaseolus coccineus.
 (200cm x 100cm) Runner beans are quite large vigorous climbing plants, but you can grow them successfully in the perennial garden if you allow them to scramble into taller shrubs or a hedge.
 Since you are likely to be harvesting the seedpods on an almost daily basis in the summer, do make sure you pick a spot that is easily accessible and does not require you to go trampling all over your other plants to get at them.

 Physalis species.
 (90cm x 80cm) There are two closely related species of tomatillo, P. ixocarpa and P. philadelphica.
 They both produce an edible fruit that is wrapped up in a papery husk.
-Related to tomatoes, we find it a delicious replacement for that fruit in cooked dished such as stews - indeed it is one of my favourite cooked fruits.
-The fruit can also be eaten raw, but it needs to be very ripe and even then it is not the type of fruit that many people would like to eat in quantity.
+Related to tomatoes, it can be a delicious replacement for that fruit in cooked dishes such as stews.
+The fruit can also be eaten raw, but it needs to be very ripe, and even then it is not the type of fruit that many people would like to eat in quantity.

-Solanum scabrum.
 (60cm x 30cm).
 Looking very similar to our native black nightshade, S. nigrum, the garden huckleberry has been selectively bred to produce an edible fruit which can be cooked and used in preserves, jams and pies.
-A pleasant musky taste, we also enjoy eating a few of them raw, though only the fully ripe fruits should be used since the unripe fruits contain small amounts of the toxin solanine (which is also found in potatoes!).
+A pleasant musky taste, a few may be eaten raw, though only the fully ripe fruits should be used since the unripe fruits contain small amounts of the toxin solanine (which is also found in potatoes).

-These are the plants that, for various reasons, we have found difficult to fit into a perennial garden.
-Often, this is because the sheer size of the plants is likely to swamp the perennials, or they are slow to germinate and grow.
+These are the plants that, for various reasons, Ken Fern categorised as too difficult to fit into a perennial garden, or where particular care needed to be taken.
+This was because the sheer size of the plants in question is likely to swamp the perennials, or they are slow to germinate and grow.
 Each plant will be discussed below.

 Cucurbita species.
 (100cm x 500cm) Pumpkins and squashes are very vigorous plants and, since their shoots can be 6 metres or more long, they are much too large to be able to fit into your average flower bed.
-For those who have the space, it would be worthwhile experimenting with growing them on the sunny side of a shrubbery or even on the south or southwest edge of a woodland.
+For those who have the space, it would be worthwhile experimenting with growing them on the sunny side of a shrubbery or even on the south or southwest edge of woodland.
 Here these climbing plants (for that is what they are in the wild) will spread out over the ground and clamber up into any surrounding plants that they can get a hold of.
-This is one of our future projects - if you have ever tried this then please let us know how it went.

 Daucus carota sativus.
 (30cm x 30cm).
 There are several problems with growing carrots amongst perennials.
 Firstly, the seed is quite slow to germinate, then the seedlings are frail and slow growing at first.
 These problems can be easily overcome by sowing the seed in pots as per the previous section - unfortunately the seedlings are very intolerant of root disturbance and plants will not develop good quality roots if they are disturbed.
-We have found that growing them in 9cm pots does not work since the roots have reached the bottom of the pot before the tops are large enough to plant out - this results in poor quality deformed roots.
-The only answer we have come up with is to sow the seed in deeper pots, but this is very wasteful of resources and you soon begin to wonder if it is worthwhile.
+And growing them in 9cm pots does not work since the roots have reached the bottom of the pot before the tops are large enough to plant out - this results in poor quality deformed roots.
+You could sow the seed in deeper pots, but this is very wasteful of resources, and you soon begin to wonder if it is worthwhile.

 Pastinaca sativa.
 (50cm x 25cm).
-Parsnip seed is even slower to germinate than carrot seed, apart from that we have had the same problems growing this plant that we have with carrots (see above).
+Parsnip seed is even slower to germinate than carrot seed and, with regard to inclusion in a perennial plants scheme, parsnip suffers from the same problems as carrot (see above).

 There are many annuals that fit in quite easily amongst perennial plants and growing them in this way can be a very productive and sustainable use of the land.
 In addition, you will usually find a considerable drop in the amount of damage caused to plants by pests and diseases - even if some plants get attacked, it is very likely that others will escape completely simply because they are isolated from the attacked plants.

-There are also several annual crops that do not fit so well into a perennial system.
-We are looking at ways of overcoming these problems, though our main focus is to find acceptable substitutes from amongst the thousands of perennial plants that have been overlooked as food sources.
+There are also several annual crops that do not fit so well into a perennial system, and rather than worrying about these difficulties, perhaps it is better to find acceptable substitutes from amongst the thousands of perennial plants that have been overlooked as food sources.

 The database has more details on these plants: Allium cepa, Allium porrum, Amaranthus caudatus, Amaranthus cruentus, Amaranthus hybridus, Amaranthus hypochondriacus, Amaranthus species, Amaranthus viridis, Anthriscus cerefolium, Apium graveolens, Arctium lappa, Atriplex hortensis, Barbarea verna, Beta vulgaris, Beta vulgaris cicla, Brassica napus napobrassica, Brassica oleracea, Brassica rapa, Campanula rapunculus, Chaerophyllum bulbosum, Chenopodium album, Chenopodium quinoa, Chrysanthemum coronarium, Cichorium endiva, Cichorium intybus, Claytonia perfoliata, Claytonia sibirica, Cucumis sativa, Cucurbita pepo, Cucurbita species, Daucus carota sativus, Eruca vesicaria sativa, Fagopyrum esculentum, Helianthus annuus, Lactuca sativa, Lens culinaris, Lupinus albus, Lupinus angustifolius, Lupinus mutabilis, Lupinus species, Lycopersicon esculentum, Malva verticillata, Papaver somniferum, Pastinaca sativa, Petroselinum crispum, Phaseolus coccineus, Phaseolus vulgaris, Physalis ixocarpa, Physalis philadelphica, Pisum sativum, Portulaca oleracea, Raphanus sativus, Solanum nigrum, Solanum scabrum, Solanum tuberosum, Spinacia oleracea, Tragopogon porrifolius, Valerianella eriocarpa, Valerianella locusta, Vicia faba, Zea mays.